-- We are satisfied that the roster of available funds to members are performing in line with objectives (or target returns) and the fund charges are competitive versus peer products. - Based on the preferences of the membership profile of the Scheme, we believe that it is appropriate that the default strategy for members continues to target cash at retirement. - Consideration was given to adding a lifestyle strategy that targets the drawdown of retirement income at retirement.
-This strategy would offer members of a lifestyle pathway that would target the drawdown of retirement income.
+- We are satisfied that the roster of available funds to members are performing in line with objectives (or target returns) and the fund charges are competitive versus peer products. - Based on the preferences of the membership profile of the Scheme, we believe that it is appropriate that the default strategy for members continues to target cash at retirement. - Further consideration was given to adding an additional lifestyle strategy that targets the drawdown of retirement income at retirement.
 On consultation with the Scheme sponsor, and taking into account that no members have ever requested such a strategy, it was decided against adding an additional strategy.